madpsy/xpa125b_controller/README.md

  In the above we are using `COM18` as the other end of the virtual com cable. `2014` is the rig ID for a Kenwood TS-2000 which SDR Console emulates.
 The port `51111` is what you would then set `rigctl_default_port` to.

-  Other software such as SparkSDR (https://www.sparksdr.com/) has rigctld built in so no need to run the daemon - simply point the controller to the IP/port of SparkSDR directly.
-This is the ideal way to run the controller.
+  Other software such as SparkSDR (https://www.sparksdr.com/) has rigctld built in so no need to run the daemon - simply point the controller to the IP/port of SparkSDR directly (you must enable CAT control).
+This is the ideal way to run the controller and perfect for radios such as the Hermes-Lite (http://www.hermeslite.com/).

  You can control basic functions of the rig ('rig' could also be SDR Console/SparkSDR etc) via the REST and MQTT APIs.
 Namely frequency, mode and PTT.
 For example, to set the current frequency of the rig via REST: